aretrosen/tabman/README.md

 Thank you for considering contributing to **Tabman**!
 I welcome contributions from anyone who wants to improve the project.
 You are also welcome to contribute by writing new features and reporting any issues you may find.

 If you discover a security vulnerability, please do not disclose it publicly.
-Instead, please email the details to me privately at `<aretsonen AT proton DOT me>`.
+Instead, please email the details to me privately at `<aretrosen AT proton DOT me>`.
 Your help in keeping `Tabman` secure is greatly appreciated!